wrobelda/tt-rss-docker-compose/README.md

 ### Updating

 Restarting the container will update tt-rss from the origin repository.
 If database needs to be updated, tt-rss will prompt you to do so on next page refresh.
+Normally this happens automatically on startup.

 #### Updating container scripts

+Latest tt-rss core expect latest container scripts and vice versa.
+Updating both is a good idea.

 1. Stop the containers: ``docker-compose down && docker-compose rm``
 2. Update scripts from git: ``git pull origin master`` and apply any necessary modifications to ``.env``, etc.